 Fig. 2 A data production Grid represented as a capacitated {t, s} network for the output transfer planning (general case). c0 is the central storage, ci are computational nodes (where i > 0), solid lines are network links L, dotted lines are dummy edges, q0 is a dummy edge leading from c0 to the sink s.

 Next we will consider transfers of input files.
 Let us denote the available free disk space at the node i as Fi .
-In order to avoid running out of free space at the local disk, we need to set an upper limit δ for a planed disk usage.
+In order to avoid running out of free space at the local disk, we need to set an upper limit δ for a planned disk usage.
 That ensures that during the plan execution there is always enough space for an output file of a new job or for a new incoming file.
 This is especially important, since job duration and file sizes can fluctuate from the average values which are used for the plan creation.
 In other words, we assume that there is a buffer of size Diski · (1 − δ) which should be planned to remain free.

 The amount of input data which can be transferred to the processing node is limited by two factors: size of the local disk and the CPU throughput.
 Obviously, we should not transfer to a node more data than it can store and process, but at the same time we should aim to reach the peak throughput of the system.
 For this reason, it is important to identify, which factor is a bottleneck in any given case.
 We have to consider two possible cases: when all the CPUs at the node are saturated (N C P U busy = N C P Ui )